 Proprioception

 This is how we know where our body parts are located in space without having to look at them.
 Also helps us figure out how much force to use – whether picking up a fragile glass or banging on a drum.
 Play blindfolded games, or play games in the dark.
 Do lots of movement games where they stretch out, or clap, or shake their shaker soft or loud, or wrestle and rough house so they learn how much is fun and what could accidentally hurt someone.
 Let your child move heavy things, or carry heavy things, and handle soft or fragile things.
-(Learn more about proprioception – this article is specifically about supporting neurodivergent kids, but all kids benefit from proprioceptive learning.)
+(Learn more about proprioception and self regulation and more about proprioception – this article is specifically about supporting neurodivergent kids, but all kids benefit from proprioceptive learning.)

 Interoception